And the grand result is…

 - Beating my personal bests at running 5k, 10k, and cycling the 25 miles to work.

-- Not eating chocolate for periods upto 3 or 4 days at a time!
+- Not eating chocolate for periods upto 3 or 4 days at a time, it was hard but with the help of appetite suppressants.

 Isn’t the maths wrong?

 Lots of people enjoy getting their knickers in a twist about calories.
-Google “calorie myth”, and find a million different websites arguing about the idea that calorie deficit is the most important part of weight loss.
+Google “calorie myth”, and find a million different websites arguing about the idea that calorie deficit is the most important part of weight loss along the use of supplements like leptitox, gluconite can also be a great fit for you, buy take a look at the gluconite reviews before you buy, trying the nutrisystem program cab be a great addition to your lifestyle.

 Maintaining a decent calorie deficit led to a decent amount of weight loss.